Observing and Simulating Galaxy Evolution - from X-ray to Millimeter Wavelengths: Results and discussion

-We compare the ${\rm \CIIsd-\SFRsd}$ relation for our simulated galaxies to that of three resolved surveys of nearby galaxies: 1) the $\sim 50\,$pc-scale relation derived from five $3'\times 3'$ fields towards M\,31 (K15; shown as green points in Fig.\ \ref{cii_sfr_res}), 2) the kpc-scale relation obtained for 48 local dwarf galaxies covering a wide range in metallicities ($Z/Z_{\rm \odot} = 0.02-1$, D14; cyan crosses), and 3) the kpc-scale relations for mostly spiral galaxies (H15; magenta contours).
+We compare the ${\rm \CIIsd-\SFRsd}$ relation for our simulated galaxies to that of three resolved surveys of nearby galaxies: (1) the $\sim 50\,$pc-scale relation derived from five $3'\times 3'$ fields toward M\,31 (K15; shown as green points in Fig.\ \ref{cii_sfr_res}), (2) the kpc-scale relation obtained for 48 local dwarf galaxies covering a wide range in metallicities ($Z/Z_{\rm \odot} = 0.02-1$, D14; cyan crosses), and (3) the kpc-scale relations for local, mostly spiral, galaxies (H15; magenta contours).
 The data from these surveys have been converted to the Chabrier IMF assumed by our simulations by multiplying \SFRsd with a factor 0.94 when a Kroupa IMF was adopted (D14; K15) or 0.92 when a truncated Salpeter IMF was used (H15), following \cite{calzetti07} and \cite{speagle14}.
 Regarding the observations by H15, we adopt the raw \CIIsd measurements rather than the IR-color-corrected ones.
-From Fig.\ \ref{cii_sfr_res} it is clear that over the range in \SFRsd ($\sim0.001-1\,\sfru$\,kpc$^{-2}$) spanned by these three surveys, the ${\rm \CIIsd - \SFRsd}$ relation defined by our simulations is shallower than the observations, with a slope of slope $0.60\pm 0.02$ compared to slopes in the range $0.67 - 0.76$ found by K15 for the five fields in M\,31, with an average of $0.77$.
-In addition, the \CIIsd - \SFRsd relation of our model galaxies overshoots the observations, which could be either an issue with the model or an actual difference between typical ISM locally and at $z=2$.
+From Fig.\ \ref{cii_sfr_res} we see that over the range in \SFRsd ($\sim0.001-1\,\sfru$\,kpc$^{-2}$) spanned by these three surveys, the ${\rm \CIIsd - \SFRsd}$ relation defined by our simulations is in excellent agreement with the observations.
+Also, the majority of our simulated $1\,{\rm kpc}\times 1\,{\rm kpc}$ regions fall within the observed \SFRsd and \CIIsd ranges.
+A small fraction (a few procent) of regions in our simulations exhibit an excess in \CIIsd for a given \SFRsd relative to the observed relations, but the majority coincide with the observations.
+We note that the observed relations exhibit significant scatter ($\sim 0.2-0.3\,{\rm dex}$; D14, H15, K15) as well as small systematic offsets relative to each other (in particular in the case of D14).
+The ${\rm \CIIsd-\SFRsd}$ relations observed in the five fields in M\,31 by K15 yield best-fit power-law slopes in the range $\sim 0.67-1.03$, with an average of $0.77$ (shown as dashed-dotted line in Fig.\ \ref{cii_sfr_res}).
+Similar power-law fits to the samples of D14 and H15 yield slopes of $\sim 1.07$ and $\sim 0.88$, respectively (shown as dashed and dotted lines in Fig.\ \ref{cii_sfr_res}).
+In comparison, a power-law fit to our simulations -- across the full \SFRsd-range -- results in a slope of $\sim 0.60$, i.e., on the low side of the observed range.
+However, if instead we fit only to simulated regions within the $\SFRsd =0.001-0.1\,\sfru$\,kpc$^{-2}$ range, thereby matching the range with the most observations, we find a slope of $\sim 0.75$, i.e., well within the observed range.